Intestacy occurs when an individual passes away without a valid Will.

 If you need legal advice on intestacy or any other legal aspect of Wills and Probate, our Instant Law Line service could help.
 This service gives you access to legal advice over the phone on all aspects of Will and Probate law, given by trained legal advisers.

-With a selection of different payment options, including annual and pay-as-you-go, you can get the legal advice you need on your terms.
+With annual and pay-as-you-go payment options, you can get the legal advice you need on your terms.